-Andrew Thomason as Director of Graduate Education oversees the smooth operation of the PhD programme.
+The Director of Graduate Education oversees the smooth operation of the PhD programme.
 If you have a problem which cannot be resolved by your supervisor or adviser then you can talk to him about it.
 If in doubt, talk to him anyway.